libateq/tryton-modules/authentication_totp/doc/setup.rst

 =====

-Once the module has been activated you can start using it by including the ``totp``, or ``totp_optional`` authentication methods in the `[session] authentications`_ configuration option.
+Once the module has been activated you can start using it by including the ``totp``, ``totp_optional``, ``password_totp`` or ``password_totp_optional`` authentication methods in the `[session] authentications`_ configuration option.

+The methods that start with ``password`` will first ask for the user's password before requesting a TOTP code from the user.
+This then provides 2 factor authentication for users that have a *TOTP Secret* setup.

-The difference between the two authentication methods is that the ``totp`` method always requires the user to enter a code to verify their identity, so a code must be setup for the user before they first login.
-Whereas the ``totp_optional`` method only requires a code if the user has already setup a *TOTP Secret*.
+The difference between the optional and non-optional authentication methods is that the ``totp`` methods always require the user to enter a code to verify their identity, so a code must be setup for the user before they first login.
+Whereas the ``totp_optional`` methods only require a code if the user has already setup a *TOTP Secret*.

 .. _`[session] authentications`: https://docs.tryton.org/projects/server/en/latest/topics/configuration.html#authentications